Monument Valley Road Trip

 Drive right past huge monoliths and sweeping desert vistas.

-What’s in the Visitor’s Center?
+What’s at the Visitor’s Center?

-There are bathrooms, a restaurant, & The View Hotel (Monument Valley’s only hotel) all located in the same parking lot as the Visitor’s Center.
-Inside the Visitor’s Center, besides restrooms, you’ll also find lots of shopping opportunities: from jewelry to local, handmade crafts such as blankets & even kachina doll-type trinkets (see photo below).
-If you’d like to stay overnight right in Monument Valley, book a room at the View Hotel or try one of the nearby campgrounds.
+There are bathrooms, a great shop & restaurant, as well as Navajo-owned The View Hotel (Monument Valley’s only hotel).
+They’re all located in the same parking lot as the Visitor’s Center.
+Inside the Visitor’s Center, you’ll find lots of shopping opportunities: from jewelry to local handmade crafts, like blankets & kachina dolls (see photo below).

 View from the Monument Valley Visitor’s Center.

-Adventure at Monument Valley
+Adventures at Monument Valley!

-If you’re looking for adventure, it’s also possible to take back-country ATV or horseback rides through Monument Valley.
-Outfitters are located along the perimeter of the parking lot, & will let you know available times & pricing.
-We tried to book online in advance, but that was a bit difficult ~ I’d recommend just doing it in person; things are pretty informal here.
-Also know that when you’re in Monument Valley, you’re on tribal land ~ so plan to take it easy on the speed!
+If you’re looking for adventure, check out back-country ATV rides or horseback riding through Monument Valley.
+Outfitters are located right in parking lot, & will let you know available times & pricing.
+We tried to book online in advance, but that was tricky.
+I’d recommend doing it in person; things are pretty informal here.

 Map of Monument Valley